 DIY Easter & Spring Home Decor

-Today I have five DIY Easter & spring home decor projects to make, along with links to the tutorials.
+Today I have five DIY Easter & spring home decor projects and tutorial links.
 I think they’re all super cute.

-However I can decoupage better than I can paint, so there’s that.
-And I also know how to sew, embroider, and quilt, but I always had better luck creating my own patterns.
+However, I can decoupage better than I can paint, so there’s that.
+I also know how to sew, embroider, and quilt, but I have always had better luck creating my own patterns.

 How To Decoupage Easter Eggs:

-Kimberly at A Wonderful Thought came up with these sweet decoupaged eggs to decorate for Easter/spring.
+Kimberly at A Wonderful Thought created these sweet decoupaged eggs to decorate for Easter and spring.
 Her eggs remind one of watercolor images.

-With paper napkins, faux eggs, Mod Podge, scissors, and paint brushes, you can create these decorative eggs.
+You can create these decorative eggs with paper napkins, faux eggs, Mod Podge, scissors, and paint brushes.
 She has a tutorial on her blog.

 How To Create Bead Carrots: